 - 1. Access the User Menu. - 2.
-Press COMMAND until USER CODES? displays. - 3.
-Press any Select key.
+Press COMMAND until USER CODES? displays. - Press any Select key.
 The keypad displays ADD DEL CHG BAT. - 4.
-Select ADD or BAT (Batch) to add a new user code. - At the USER NUMBER: option, enter a user number and press COMMAND.
-The display changes to USER CODE: - .
+Select ADD or BAT (Batch) to add a new user code. - 5.
+At the USER NUMBER: option, enter a user number and press COMMAND.
+The display changes to USER CODE: .

 Note: Do NOT program a code for user number 1 unless you intend to use the Ambush function.
+See Ambush.

-See Ambush - Enter a user code of 3 to 6 digits and press COMMAND.
+- 6. Enter a user code of 3 to 6 digits and press COMMAND.
 The user enters this number to arm, disarm, etc. If using access cards, present the card instead of entering a code.
 After entering the code the keypad displays USER NUMBER ### as the user name. - 7.
 A 32-character name may be entered to identify the user.
 Press any top row key to clear the current name.
 You may then enter the new name.
 After entering the name press COMMAND.
-See Entering Names in Appendix C. - 8.
+See Entering Names in Appendix D. - 8.
 The display changes to PROFILE NO: -.
 Select the profile number to assign a set of authorized functions to the user code as outlined in the Profile Table on the previous page.
+Up to four profile numbers can be assigned to each user.